Psychotherapy and counselling

 The terms counselling and psychotherapy are often used interchangeably to cover a wide range of talking therapies with considerable overlap.
 In certain situations, counselling is offered as part of the process of psychotherapy; whereas a counsellor may take a psychodynamic approach to working with clients.

 The key difference between counselling and psychotherapy lies in the practitioner's training and experience, and the depth to which the work is able to go.
-Generally, counselling refers to a briefer treatment centred on addressing a specific behavioural issue, while psychotherapy explores more of the emotional and psychological roots of long-held patterns.
-Although a crude generalisation, we might say that a counsellor will focus on 'doing' – practising techniques and methods of intervention to alleviate symptoms – whereas a therapist's primary concern is with the client's 'being'.
+Generally, counselling refers to a briefer treatment focused on addressing a specific behavioural issue, while psychotherapy explores more of the emotional and psychological roots of long-held patterns.
+Although it is a crude generalisation, we might say that a counsellor will focus on 'doing' – practising techniques and methods of intervention to alleviate symptoms – whereas a therapist's primary concern is with the client's 'being'.

 Key differences between counselling and psychotherapy